SAP-samples/teched2025-DA260/exercises/ex4/README.md

    ![ex_04_01](images/ex_04_01.png)

-2. Click on the **Data Builder** to see the Data Builder homepage as shown below, and find the import button.
+2. Click on the **Data Builder** application in the panel on the left-hand side to open the Data Builder homepage as shown below, and please use the import button as shown in the screenshot.
 Select **Import Remote Table**.

    ![ex_04_02](images/ex_04_02.png)

 3. A step-by-step import wizard opens.
-Select the GBQ connection and click **Next Step**.
+Select the GBQ connection and click on **Next Step**.

    ![ex_04_03](images/ex_04_03.png)